l-mccarthy/IntroToIM/finalProject/journal.md

 * We ran into a problem that took the entire working session to figure out, and it turned out the solution was very simple!
 * While we did figure out how to control the pitches, we also wanted to change the tempo, frequency, and resonance of the samples using serial communication from potentiometers.
 As a result, we simply put the variables of the readings (`pot2`, `pot3`, `pot4`) into the function for the filters, but it did not work.
+* To make things simpler for debugging purposes, we created a simplified p5 project file of merely one potentiometer mapped whereby the reading would affect the frame rate.
+An ellipse would move across the canvas and the greater the frame rate the quicker it would move.
+A link to the sketch: https://editor.p5js.org/l-mccarthy/sketches/f21EKiizNK.
 * We used `print()` to see the readings before and after the filter function would recieve the potentiometer's reading but it looked correct even though the tempo (frame rate) was not changing.
 * So then we thought p5 did not allow us to change the frame rate while the program was running, however we replaced the potentiometer readings with a mapped `mouseX` variable and the frame rate did change!
 So it was not a problem with the frame rate function itself.
 * Still doubtful, we decided to look at the p5 reference page for frameRate() (https://p5js.org/reference/#/p5/frameRate) which said: "Calling `frameRate()` with arguments that are not of the type **numbers** or are non positive also returns current framerate."